commercetools/project-config-replication/README.md

 ct-apply-migration
 ====

-This tool is provided to provide a scriptable interface to applying changes between commercetools projects.
+This tool provides a scriptable interface to applying changes between commercetools projects.
 Given a directory of files each with a change (referred to as a migration), this tool will apply them to the configured project.

 Warning